pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Parallel computing using the Singular/GPI-Space framework

-The net in Figure \ref{fig:parallel_pfd} is a subnet of Figure \ref{fig:parallel_all} representing \texttt{Compute} and, hence, must take as input and output the same token values as the \texttt{Compute} transition.
-The place \texttt{I} in Figure~\ref{fig:parallel_pfd} takes IBP coefficients.
+The net in Figure \ref{fig:parallel_pfd} is a subnet of Figure \ref{fig:parallel_all} representing \texttt{Compute} and, hence, must take as input and output the same token types as the \texttt{Compute} transition/subnet in Figure \ref{fig:parallel_all}.
+The place \texttt{I} in Figure~\ref{fig:parallel_pfd} takes rational functions.
 Although not displayed explicitly, information on the place \texttt{Options} of Figure \ref{fig:parallel_all} is used by transitions in Figure \ref{fig:parallel_pfd}.
-Tokens on the place \texttt{Tasks} hold two fields, a field corresponding to the rational function and a boolean flag \texttt{status}, indicating that no further computation is needed (the role of the flag will be discussed in the description for the transition \texttt{GeneralPrepare} below).
-The places between the computation steps are unmarked, as these only hold the tokens passed on between the steps.
-Once all the steps are completed for a given IBP coefficient, it is placed on \texttt{O}.
+Tokens on the place \texttt{Tasks} hold two fields, one corresponding to the rational function and a boolean flag \texttt{status}, indicating that no further computation on this function is needed .
+The places between the computational steps are unmarked, as these only hold the tokens passed on between the steps.
+Once all the steps are completed for a given function, the corresponding result is placed on \texttt{O}.

-The transition \texttt{GeneralPrepare} consumes the input token provided on \texttt{I} and uses the identifier to read and prepare the input data to be used by the decomposition steps.
-As part of this process, it checks whether the rational function is trivial (equal to $0$ or has constant denominator), in which case the token put at \texttt{Tasks} is given the \texttt{status} value $1$ as indication that no further computation is needed - in this case the \texttt{Collect} transition consumes the token at \texttt{Tasks} and passes it on to \texttt{O}.
-Otherwise, \texttt{General Prepare} passes the token to \texttt{Tasks} and assigns the \texttt{status} value $0$, indicating the computation is not yet complete.
-Should a token with \texttt{status} value $0$ be placed at \texttt{Tasks}, this is consumed and handed on to the starting place for the transition \texttt{Nullstellensatz}.
-This transition computes the Nullstellensatz decomposition in \textsc{Singular} using the function provided in the \texttt{pfd.lib} library.
+The transition \texttt{Prepare} consumes the input token provided on \texttt{I} and prepares the input data so that we can work in the decomposition steps with a consistent input/output format.
+As part of this process, it checks whether the rational function is zero or has constant denominator, in which case the the data field \texttt{status} of the token put on \texttt{Tasks} is given the value $1$ to indicate that no further computation is needed.
+In this case, the \texttt{Collect} transition consumes the token at \texttt{Tasks} and passes it on to \texttt{O}.
+Otherwise, \texttt{Prepare} assigns the \texttt{status} value $0$ to the token (indicating the computation is not yet complete), which is then handed on to the input place for the transition \texttt{Nullstellensatz}.
+This transition computes the Nullstellensatz decomposition in \textsc{Singular} by applying the respective function provided in our library \texttt{pfd.lib}.